 How To Bake Pork Souvlaki In The Oven

 Plus, while the pork souvlaki is in the oven, you’ll have time to dice the veggies, prepare the tzatziki, and heat the pita bread.
-You can use store-bought pita bread, or if you’re looking for a homemade pita bread recipe, I have a popular no yeast pita bread recipe.
+You can use store-bought pita bread, or if you’re looking for a homemade pita bread recipe, I have a quick no-yeast pita bread recipe.

 It’s super easy to bake pork souvlaki in the oven.
 First, preheat your oven to 375 degrees F and bake the pork souvlaki in the oven for 30 minutes.
 Halfway through, at about the 15-minute mark, flip the souvlaki over so that both sides can brown nicely.

-After the souvlaki skewers have been in the oven for 30 minutes, increase the heat to 400 degrees F and bake the pork skewers on high heat for another 5-7 minutes so that the exterior can get crispy!
+After the souvlaki skewers have been in the oven for 30 minutes, increase the heat to 400 degrees F and bake the pork skewers on high heat for another 5-7 minutes to make the exterior crispy!

 I’ve placed the souvlakia on a wire rack in the baking sheet, but you can also directly set the souvlakia on the non-stick baking sheet.